jbrunton/clean-arch-katas/katas/game-of-life.md

 A kata for practicing domain-driven design / clean architecture.

-This is different from the classic [Game of Life](https://codingdojo.org/kata/GameOfLife/) kata in scope: this kata includes additional input and rendering considerations which require adapting the model to different domains, and thus a more general model to support multiple distinct use cases.
+This is different from the classic [Game of Life(https://codingdojo.org/kata/GameOfLife/) TDD kata] in scope: this kata includes additional input, rendering and data storage considerations which require adapting the model to different domains, and thus a more general model to support multiple distinct use cases with different business rules.

 # Core mechanics